 Local State of Emergency Declarations with Travel Impacts

-North Carolina is in Phase 2.5 of a three phase plan for reopening the economy.
+North Carolina is in Phase 3 of a three phase plan for reopening the economy, and it is in effect until November 13, 2020.
 A Stay at Home order remains in effect with some allowances for select businesses to reopen with limited capacity.
 Please note that face coverings are now required in public space, although there are some exceptions.
-More information about Phase 2.5 can be found here.
+More information about Phase 3 can be found here.

 Travel restrictions into the county have been removed, however all nonresidents must observe a 14 days self-quarantine, or for the duration of their visit if it is for less than 14 days.
 Be prepared to bring your own supplies and groceries to sustain the 14-day quarantine.

-As of May 4, the curfew and 14-day isolation supplemental orders have been terminated.
-All lodging will reopen beginning Friday, May 8 at 5 pm.
-Please bring as much food, drink and supplies with you as possible.
+Swain County is following the state’s Phase 3 guidelines.
+Restaurants, breweries and wineries are open with restrictions.
+Attractions are open – many are at 50% capacity.
+For lodging, please bring as much food, drink and supplies with you as possible.
 This will lessen the impact on their groceries and other stores that have been and are still experiencing shortages.
 Also, please help to mitigate any spread in their community by practicing proper social distancing, hand washing, hand sanitizing, and the use of protective face coverings as you enjoy our county and trails.
 The small businesses that have been closed are eager to welcome you!

-Jackson County updated its Declaration of a State of Emergency to lift the ban currently in place on lodging rentals of less than 30 days, but added strong guidance regarding social distancing and mask wearing.
+Jackson County updated its Declaration of a State of Emergency to lift the ban on lodging rentals of less than 30 days, but added strong guidance regarding social distancing and mask wearing.

-On May 15, retail establishments, hotels, and campgrounds may re-open at 50 percent capacity while following strict cleaning and social distancing procedures.
-Several outdoor activities in Cherokee will open to the general public the same day including the Fire Mountain Trails, Cherokee Skate Park, and the Oconaluftee Island Park.
-Cherokee Enterprise Waters will open that day as well for fishing for people not enrolled with the EBCI.
+On May 15, retail establishments, hotels, and campgrounds re-opened at 50 percent capacity while following strict cleaning and social distancing procedures.
+Several outdoor activities in Cherokee are open to the general public including the Fire Mountain Trails, Cherokee Skate Park, and the Oconaluftee Island Park.
+Cherokee Enterprise Waters is open for fishing for people not enrolled with the EBCI.
 Fishing permits may be purchased on-line at www.fishcherokee.com or from a local fishing permit vendor.

 All NCDOT’s 58 Rest Areas’ restroom facilities statewide remain open 24 hours per day for travelers’ relief.
-State Welcome Centers on the interstate highways are closed for visitor information, but remain open for restrooms 24 hours per day.
+State Welcome Centers also remain open for restrooms 24 hours per day.